Tropini-lab/PUPpy/README.md

 PUPpy is made available under GPLv3.
 See LICENSE for details.
 Copyright Carolina Tropini.

 Developed by Hans Ghezzi at University of British Columbia (UBC).

-## EXTRAS

-CDS files must be generated from one of these 3 programs: Prokka, RAST or downloaded from the NCBI.